-- ACCT 5013.
-Tax Accounting I This course examines the laws, rules, and procedures of Federal Income Taxes for individuals.
-In addition, the business events and transactions which influence taxable income for individuals are studied.
-Prerequisite: ACCT 2133. - ACCT 5023.
+- ACCT 5023.
 Advanced Accounting and International Issues Advanced study of accounting concepts and problems in the areas of business combinations, partnerships, and international accounting.
-Prerequisite: C or better in ACCT 3033. - ACCT 5113.
+Prerequisite, C or better in ACCT 3033. - ACCT 5113.
 Tax Accounting II A continuation of Tax Accounting I. Emphasis in this course will be on Federal Income Tax Laws for Partnerships, Fiduciaries and Corporations.
-Prerequisites: ACCT 4013 or ACCT 5013. - ACCT 5123.
-Government and Not-For-Profit Accounting Accounting concepts and reporting standards for state or local government entities and not for profit organizations.
-Emphasis is on areas covered in CPA exam content specifications.
-Prerequisite: ACCT 3013 with a C or better. - ACCT 5153.
-Fraud Examination A study of how and why occupational fraud is committed, how fraudulent conduct can be deterred, and how allegations of fraud should be investigated and resolved.
-Prerequisite: ACCT 2133. - ACCT 5173.
-Advanced Cost Accounting Continued examination of accounting issues from the viewpoint of the manager.
-Emphasis is on current issues relevant to cost and managerial accounting.
-Prerequisite: C or better in ACCT 3053. - ACCT 6003.
+Prerequisites, ACCT 4013. - ACCT 5133.
+Accounting Statistics Statistical concepts and applications for accounting and auditing.
+Coverage includes sampling, probability, hypothesis testing, regression, data mining, and forecasting. - ACCT 5183.
+Accounting Analytics An in-depth analysis of the application of modern tools to analyze large financial and audit data sets (Big Data).
+Prerequisite, ACCT 4053 and ACCT 4133 or ACCT 5133 both with a C or better. - ACCT 6003.
 Accounting for Planning and Control The course is an introduction to the concepts of cost analysis and management control with a focus on the application of the conceptual framework of financial and managerial accounting to practical situations.
-Prerequisites: ACCT 2133 or 3 hours of MBA 500V. - ACCT 6023.
-Current Accounting Problems A critical analysis of current accounting and reporting problems.
-Emphasis is on both the theoretical and pragmatic aspects of accounting practices.
-Prerequisite: ACCT 2133. - ACCT 6043.
+Prerequisites, ACCT 2133 or 3 hours of MBA 500V. - ACCT 6043.
 Tax Planning and Research This course introduces the master's degree student to the basic concepts, methods, and tools of tax research.
 The coverage is broad, exploring the general framework of tax law.
-Prerequisite: ACCT 4113 or 5113. - ACCT 6063.
+Prerequisite, ACCT 4113 or 5113. - ACCT 6063.
 Contemporary Auditing Issues In-depth study of significant pronouncements of the auditing standards board (Professional Standards Vols.
 1 & 2) and from the governmental auditing area.
-Prerequisite: ACCT 4053 with a C or better. - ACCT 6073.
-Seminar in Financial Accounting Theory Modern accounting theory; its background and applications, with emphasis on the authoritative pronouncements, including comparisons of U.S. and International Accounting Standards.
-This capstone course will culminate in a written issues paper and a presentation of the results of the research.
+Prerequisite, ACCT 4053 with a C or better. - ACCT 6073.
+Applied Professional Research This capstone course will culminate in a written issues paper and a presentation of the results of the research.
 Students must be in their last semester of coursework.
 A grade of B or better will be required for graduation. - ACCT 6083.
 Ethics and Professional Responsibility The course will provide the student with a framework for making ethical decisions in the context of accounting.
 In addition, the course will provide an introduction to professional responsibility with a particular focus on the CPA profession.
-Prerequisite: Admission to one of the College of Business Graduate Programs. - ACCT 6093.
-Directed Individual Study Detailed individual research directed by graduate faculty, resulting in a paper and presentation.
-Consent of instructor and approval of prospectus by graduate business programs director required.
+Prerequisite, Admission to one of the College of Business Graduate Programs. - ACCT 6093.
+Directed Individual Study ate faculty, resulting in a paper and presentation.
+Consent of instructor and approval of prospectus by graduate business programs director required. - ACCT 6133.
+Controllership Designed for students seeking a role in corporate accounting.